Beam model of Doppler backscattering: Localisation

 \section{Localisation}

-As the beam propagates through the plasma, it is backscattered by various different $k_{\perp,1}$, the exact value of which is given by the Bragg condition.
-Whereas it might be tempting to think of some sort of `wavenumber resolution' for $k_{\perp,1}$, having to fulfil the Bragg condition means that each $k_{\perp,1}$ is associated with specific points along the ray.
-Hence, it is more physically suitable to think of the spread of backscattered $k_{\perp,1}$ as localisation along the ray.
-Most of the backscattered power comes from near the cut-off, as we will see shortly.
-The localisation around the cut-off due to scattering physics is strong, but on its own it is not enough to restrict the backscattered signal to the cut-off.
-We seek to understand how we can get further localisation, by studying the prefactor
+In the previous section, we expressed the backscattered signal as a line integral along the central ray, equation (\ref{eq:A_r2_final_cleaned}).
+In this section, we study the integrand of this equation to understand where, along the line integral, does most of the signal come from.
+Traditionally, the DBS signal is thought to come from the region around the cut-off \cite{Hirsch:DBS:2001, Gusakov:scattering_slab:2004}; we now use the beam model to evaluate and understand this insight.
+The integrand in equation (\ref{eq:A_r2_final_cleaned}) consists of two parts, the turbulence that one seeks to measure $\left< \delta n_{e}^2 (t) \right>_t \widetilde{C}_l (\omega)$, and the prefactor

-of the density fluctuations and correlation function in equation (\ref{eq:A_r2_final}).
-We have deliberately left out the pieces associated with polarisation, equation (\ref{eq:polarisation_piece_explicit}), and mismatch
+which we call the localisation.
+Other authors refer to analogous quantities as the spatial resolution \cite{Gusakov:scattering_slab:2004}, instrumentation response function \cite{Lechte:2D_fullwave:2012, Lechte:2D_fullwave:2017}, weighting function \cite{Bulanin:spatial_spectral_resolution:2006}, or filter function \cite{RuizRuiz:RCDR:2022}.
+In our expression of the localisation, we have deliberately omitted the pieces associated with polarisation, equation (\ref{eq:polarisation_piece_explicit}), and mismatch

-The mismatch may indeed affect localisation, and in fact, is the dominant mechanism of localisation in the \emph{spherical tokamak} case, see Section \ref{section_backscattered_E_ST}.
+The mismatch may indeed affect localisation; in fact, it is the dominant mechanism of localisation in the \emph{large mismatch angle} ordering, see Section \ref{section_backscattered_E_ST}.
 However, assuming we are not dealing with such extreme situations, we deem it more physically insightful to discuss the effect of mismatch later (Section \ref{section_mismatch}).